learn-co-students/dc-web-062518/41-intro-to-react/README.md

 - complex dependencies when adding / removing elements
 - global variables to manage state

+## New Problems

+NPM
+- introduce script tags to include libraries

+Webpack, Babel, JSX
+- difficult to read React.createElement

+Each child in an array or iterator should have a unique "key" prop.

 ## React and the Virtual DOM

 ## Creating and rendering components